gnauqoa/fast-iot/README.md

 ### 4. Development Tips

-For deployment on a VPS with a custom domain, check out the step-by-step guide in [SETUP-VPS.md](./SETUP-VPS.md).
+- 🚀 **VPS Deployment**: To deploy the entire stack (backend, frontend, MQTT broker) on a VPS with a custom domain, follow the step-by-step instructions in [SETUP-VPS.md](./SETUP-VPS.md).

+- 🛠️ **Working with Submodules**: This project uses a monorepo structure with submodules for better separation and maintainability.
+Each submodule has its own `README.md` for setup and development instructions:
+  - [`fast-iot-be`](https://github.com/gnauqoa/fast-iot-be/blob/main/README.md) — NestJS backend with REST API and MQTT integration
+  - [`fast-iot-fe`](https://github.com/gnauqoa/fast-iot-fe/blob/main/README.md) — Refine-based admin dashboard for managing devices and users
+  - [`fast-iot-pio`](https://github.com/gnauqoa/fast-iot-pio/blob/main/README.md) — C++ client library for ESP32/ESP8266 devices using PlatformIO or Arduino IDE

 ## License